ADI-Academy/EnvironmentSetup/README.md

 ```
 **NOTE:** Keep in mind that you have to provide either the relative or the absolute path to `$ACADEMY`.

-4. To use your virtualenv, simply go into `$ACADEMY` (using `cd`, short for change directory) and activate the virtualenv.
+4. To use your virtualenv, simply go into `$ACADEMY` (using `cd`, short for 'change directory') and activate the virtualenv.
 ```shell
 $ cd /path/to/$ACADEMY
 $ source ./bin/activate